thoughtbot/proteus-middleman/README.md

 middleman deploy
 ```

-Stylesheets, images and javascript files go in the `/source/assets/` directory.
+Stylesheets, fonts, images, and javascript files go in the `/source/assets/` directory.
 Vendor stylesheets and javascripts should go in each of their `/vendor/` directories.

 Issues